-Students whose performance in respect to participation has not been satisfactory should receive a warning in writing.
 This course is a very hands-on one: it is designed to help you do your own work, and it engages you heavily in the work process.
 Try to actively use it to test and debate your ideas and to get as much useful feedback as possible.
+Students are expected to attend all classes, prepare the required reading for each session as well as take active part in class discussions.
+Participation will be assessed both quantitatively and quantitatively.
+Students whose performance in respect to participation has not been satisfactory should receive a warning in writing.
+Temporary remote participation for those needing to miss classes for COVID-19 related reasons will be agreed upon individually on a case-by-case basis.